 The Safe Drinking Water Information System (SDWIS) is a database developed by EPA for States to report water quality data test results, violations, compliance assistance, enforcement, compliance schedules, water operator licensure, and PWS operating permits.
-It receives electronic data from the State of Nebraska Environmental Health Laboratory and 4 contract laboratories (Midwest Lab, Hall County, American Ag, and Enviro Services) that perform water analyses for DHHS.
+It receives electronic data from the State of Nebraska Environmental Health Laboratory and 4 contract laboratories (Midwest Lab, Hall County, American Ag, and Enviro Services) that perform water analyses for NDEE.

-DHHS is preparing for transition to cloud-based software.
-This transition includes staff training, implementing routine quality assurance and quality control measures, and implementing standard data entry and reporting methods.
+NDEE is preparing for transition to cloud-based software called the State, Federal, and Tribal Information Exchange System (SFTIES) that will replace our current SDWIS database.
+This new database is being provided to the States by EPA.
+This transition will include staff training, implementing routine quality assurance and quality control measures, and implementing standard data entry and reporting methods.